-To: Monitoring Officer, Money Laundering Reporting Officer From: [Name of employee] Department: [Post title and Service Area] Ext / Tel No: DETAILS OF SUSPECTED OFFENCE: address(es) of person(s) involved: ublic body please include details of nature of business] Nature, value and timing of activity involved: ull details e.g. what, where, how.
-Continue on a separate sheet if necessary] Nature of sus picions regarding such activity: on a separate sheet if necessary]
+To: Monitoring Officer, Money Laundering Reporting Officer From: [Name of employee] Department: [Post title and Service Area] Ext / Tel No: DETAILS OF SUSPECTED OFFENCE: • • address(es) of person(s) involved: ublic body please include details of nature of business] Nature, value and timing of activity involved: [Please include fu ull details e.g. what, where, how.
+Continue on a separate sheet if necessary] picions regarding such activity: on a separate sheet if necessary]

-Anti-Money Laundering Policy November 2021
+Anti-Money Laundering Policy No ovember 2022

-Has any investigation been undertaken (as far as you are aware)?
-[Please tick relevant box] Yes No 🗌
+Has any investigation been undertaken (as far as you are Yes No 🗌

+aware)?
+[Please tick relevant box] .
+00

 If yes, please include details below:

 Have you discussed your suspicions with anyone else?
 Yes No 🗌

-[Please tick relevant box]
+[Please tick relevant box] 103

+[Floudo tok Folovani boxq

-If yes, please provide details of who the discussions took p such discussion was necessary: lace with and d explain why
+If yes, please provide details of who the discussions took such discussion was necessary: place with an d explain why

+·

-November 2021 Page 7 of 11
+November 2022 Page 7 of 11

-Anti-Money Laundering Policy November 2021
+Anti-Money Laundering Policy November 2022

 Have you consulted any supervisory body guidance re: Yes money laundering (e.g. the Law Society) [Please tick relevant box] No 🗌

-If was placed specify below:

 If yes, please specify below:

 Do you feel you have a reasonable justification for not Yes disclosing the matter to the NCA? (e.g. are you a lawyer and wish claim legal privilege?)
 [Please tick relevant box] Noto

-If yes, please set out full details below: .
+If yes, please set out full details below: